CTSRD-CHERI/cheri-c-programming/src/limitations/bounds-imprecision.md

    that non-aliasing can be enforced using CHERI bounds.

- - Sub-allocation patterns, where the result of a single call to `malloc()` is used to allocate two or more related but disjointed objects, possibly of different types.
+ - Sub-allocation patterns, where the result of a single call to `malloc()` is used to allocate two or more related but disjoint objects, possibly of different types.
-   This is different from custom allocators, because the intent is not to write a memory allocator, but rather to optimise the allocation of multiple related objects.
+   This case is different from custom allocators, because the intention is not to write a memory allocator, but rather to optimise the allocation of multiple related objects.
 Consider, for example, the contiguous allocation of an array and a structure that references the array.
-In this case, bounds must be set manually and bounds precision considerations are necessary.
+In this case, bounds must be set manually and considering precision will be necessary.

  - Other uses of manually set bounds in libraries and applications to limit the potential for underruns and overruns, such as in packet parsing, which